fpsvogel/lectiohumana/about.md

 ### Why all the Latin?

-Latin, besides being lots of fun, helps us take off our cultural blinders by transporting us to another world, the pre-industrial Graeco-Roman tradition, which is also the spiritual heritage of Christians and the whole Westernized world.
-But because this tradition has fallen by the wayside, children are not spiritually nourished in our schools; the practice of Western Christianity and its offspring in "developing countries" is shallow; and Westernization across the world is a double-edged sword of material development and spiritual destruction.
+Latin, besides being lots of fun, helps us take off our cultural blinders by transporting us to another world, the pre-industrial Graeco-Roman tradition.
+This tradition is the spiritual heritage of Christians and the whole Westernized world, but we all have turned our attention elsewhere, selling our birthright for a mess of pottage.
+Consequently our children are not spiritually nourished in our schools, the practice of Western Christianity and its offspring in "developing countries" is shallow, and Westernization across the world is a double-edged sword of material development and spiritual destruction.

 ### Why all the Christian stuff?
 I thought you said humanists.